 You can now stop using your boot.
 Start by walking without the boot around your own home.
 Build up to walking without it outside or for longer walks.

 You should not be using your boot after 6 weeks post injury.

-It is normal to still have mild discomfort and swelling.
+You can expect to have mild discomfort and swelling.
 This may continue for 6 to 12 months.